 While there may not be an exact formula you can follow, here are a few things that I think are important:

 This applies to anything in life.
 To succeed you need determination and passion.
-Don’t be afraid to post work that you feel may be a little bit out of your comfort zone.
+Don’t be afraid to post work that you feel maybe a little bit out of your comfort zone.
 It’s healthy to be uncomfortable when designing.
 Putting yourself out there is how you grow and develop.

 Find your style

 I got this advice very early on in my career as an illustrator and I had no idea what it meant.
 At first, all I did was ‘copy’ other designers I admired online.
-As I got better over time, I realised that I was developing my own style.
+As I got better over time, I realized that I was developing my own style.
 By working on various illustrated series, I slowly started to develop a unique style.
 I say unique very loosely as I know there are a million designers out there with a similar style.
 I suppose it’s not really about finding a unique style, but more about becoming comfortable with a style and making it yours, even if it’s not unique.

 This is another statement that applies to anything in life.
 Set goals.
 Without clear goals, you’ll struggle to feel any great achievement.